manjaro/pacman-mirrors/docs/index.md

 :   Generate a new default mirrorlist using defaults

 -f, \--fasttrack *NUMBER*
-:   Generates a mirrorlist with a number mirrors ranked by responsiveness,
+:   Generates an up-to-date mirrorlist for the users current branch,
-    the mirrors are selected from <http://repo.manjaro.org/status.json>
+    mirrors are randomly selected from <http://repo.manjaro.org/status.json>,
+    the mirrors are ranked by their current access time.

 -i, \--interactive [--default]
 :   Launches a tool for selectively picking mirrors and protocols,